xwshiba/fun-with-ai/README.md

 The code is runnable with `npm install; npm run build; npx serve -s build` in this react project directory.

 ### API Token
 API token is **not** included.
 You can get your own from the OpenAI platform and name it accordingly to the variable name in `services.js`.

+### CSS
+- The web app is responsive.
+- The web app is using mobile-first approach.
+- The CSS class names are using BEM style.